microsoft/pxt/docs/touchdevelop.md

 ## What is the impact of the change?

-Microsoft [Touch Develop](https://www.touchdevelop.com), a project developed by Microsoft Research to provide computing education to any student on any device, will no longer be available as of June 22, 2019.
+Microsoft [Touch Develop](https://www.touchdevelop.com), a project developed by Microsoft Research to provide computing education to any student on any device, will no longer be available as of May 23, 2018.

-As a result, customers using the “Creative Coding Through Games and Apps” (CCGA) course based on Touch Develop will no longer have access as of June 22, 2019.
+As a result, customers using the “Creative Coding Through Games and Apps” (CCGA) course based on Touch Develop will no longer have access as of May 23, 2018.

 ## What to expect next?